Florian Lakat

 Florian Lakat (born 12 November 1995) is a French tennis player.

-Lakat has a career high ATP singles ranking of 680 achieved on 19 March 2018.
-He also achieved a high career doubles ranking of 252 achieved on 16 April 2018.
+Lakat has a career high ATP singles ranking of No. 680 achieved on 19 March 2018 and a high career doubles ranking of No. 252 achieved on 16 April 2018.

 Lakat has won 1 ATP Challenger doubles title at the 2017 Tiburon Challenger.

 Lakat played college tennis at Mississippi State University and the University of California, Berkeley.